jeffersonfr/jinject/README.md

 # Dependency injection library

-This library simplifies finding and instantiating any type of class or struct at compile time.
-Developers can use automatic or custom instantiation of entities.
-This short tutorial will show you some of the main features of the library.
+This library provides mechanisms for resolving and instantiating arbitrary classes or structs at compile time.
+It supports both automatic instantiation and user-defined construction strategies, enabling precise control over entity creation.
+The following tutorial outlines the core capabilities and primary usage patterns of the library.

 ## 1. no dependency injection

-In this first case, all instantiations are created by the developer.
-The developer needs to know how to instantiate, configure and manage the lifecycle of entities.
+In this initial scenario, all entity instantiations are explicitly defined by the developer.
+The developer is responsible for determining the appropriate construction mechanism, configuring the instances, and managing their complete lifecycle.

 ```
     struct Foo {